DreamLineLove/DreamLineLove/README.md

   <img src="https://img.shields.io/badge/styledcomponents-DB7093.svg?style=for-the-badge&logo=styled-components&logoColor=white" alt="Styled-Components">
  <br>
 </p>
+- Before Golang, I wrote front-end and full-stack apps in Javascript for about 2 years.
+- Though I'm not writing Javascript anymore, I have nevertheless stated the tools I've used and the kind of projects I've built using them.
 - I wrote bespoke full-stack applications such as:
 	- a dating app,
 	- webrtc audio chat app,